Kuṇḍalinī Hatha Yoga

 A series of sessions allows the work to settle in the body, supporting integration, stability, and a deeper relationship with breath, movement, and energy.

-What this practice may support
+What this work may support

 Kuṇḍalinī Hatha Yoga may support a more stable relationship with attention, sensation, and breath.